cloudberrydb/cloudberrydb/gpMgmt/bin/README.md

 List of Management Scripts Written in Python (no libraries)
 -----------------------------------------------------------
-bin/gpload.py           -  Loads data into a Greenplum Database bin/gpsys1              -  Print system information on a host  (???)
+bin/gpload.py           -  Loads data into a Greenplum Database

 List of Management Scripts Written in Python (gpmlib - old libraries)